dmitriytat/vue-query-normalizer/LINKS.md

 UTM tags/codes are basically just another query paramter that get tacked on but dealt with elsewhere (often in an analytics platform, like Google Analytics).
 [Here](https://buffer.com/library/utm-guide) is an explanation of them, and [here](https://support.google.com/analytics/answer/1033867?hl=en) is specfic usage in Google Analytics.

 If you don't need to use one, it can be safely ignored.

+For some more basic information on how to deal with query strings in vanilla JavaScript, have a look at [this page](https://raddevon.com/articles/how-to-access-query-parameters-in-javascript/).